 Disabled Writers & Accessibility

-— Last checked and updated April 24, 2020 by Serena Dang, Langara College Library & Information Technology practicum student.
+— Last added to Feb.
+5/21 by Sylvia Skene, last extensively checked and updated December 4, 2020 by Lindsay Stone, Langara College Library & Information Technology practicum student.

 A Deeper Dive

 “Improving the Accessibility of Your Mainstream Digital Content.”
 Inclusive Publishing.
-Accessed June 22, 2020.
-Read article
+Read Article

 “Introduction to Inclusive Publishing.”
 Inclusive Publishing.
-Accessed June 22, 2020.
-Read article
+Read Article

 “WCAG and Government Web Standards in Canada.
 What is web accessibility standards?”
 MultipleMedia.
-(Accessed June 22, 2020.
-A little slow to load).
-Read article
+(A little slow to load) Read Article

-To ensure accessibility for people with print disabilities in both specialist and mainstream formats.
-(Accessed June 22, 2020) Visit site
+The DAISY Consortium: Ensures accessibility for people with print disabilities in both specialist and mainstream formats.
+Visit Site

 Duyvis, Corinne and Kayla Whaley.
-“Introduction to Disability Terminology.” disability in Kidlit, July 8, 2016.
-Read article
+“Introduction to Disability Terminology.”
+Disability in Kidlit, Jul.
+8, 2016.
+Read Article

 National Network of Equitable Library Services: Information for Publishers and Authors.

 NNELS invites authors and publishers to participate in making books and other content available to Canadians with print disabilities, allowing them to “read” the books that others have access to.
-Read
+Visit Site

 Web Accessibility Initiative (WAI).
-Making the Web Accessible: Strategies, standards, and supporting resources to help you make the Web more accessible to people with disabilities.
-Visit site
+Strategies, standards, and supporting resources to help you make the web more accessible to people with disabilities.
+Visit Site